wimvanderbauwhede/gmcf/README.md

 - You need a C++11- capable C++ compiler, I use g++ 4.8 or 4.9
 - You need a moder Fortran compiler, I use gfortran 4.8 or 4.9 but recent Intel Fortran or Portland Group Fortran compilers will work too; you may need to change the options in the build scripts.
 - The build scripts use Perl, Ruby and Python, and in particular SCons v2.3 so it's best to use Python 2.7 although 2.6.6 works fine.
+- You need a compiler with OpenMP support and OpenCL for the device you want to use.
+I have used gcc's OpenMP, NVIDIA's OpenCL for GPU and Intel's OpenCL for the CPU.

 ## Installation

-- You need to set the environment GANNET_DIR to the path of the gmcf folder, e.g. `$HOME/gmcf`.
+- You need to set the environment variable `$GANNET_DIR` to the path of the gmcf folder, e.g. `$HOME/gmcf`.
-- In the gmcf folder, you need to source the etc/gannetrc file: `. etc/gannetrc`
+- In the gmcf folder, you need to source the etc/gannetrc file: `. etc/gannetrc` (or put it in your `.bashrc` or equivalent)
 - You need to set the $CC, $FC and $CXX environment variables for the C, Fortran and C++ compilers.
+- If you use OpenCL, you need to install (my OclWrapper library)[https://github.com/wimvanderbauwhede/OpenCLIntegration].

 - To build the model1/model2 producer-consumer coupling example: